bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 ![create-a-project](/docs/en/get-started/quick-start/create-a-project.webp)

-4. Choose **Transfer DB** to transfer in the 2 "Employee" databases from Test and Prod environment.
+4. Choose **Transfer DB** to transfer in the two "Employee" databases from Test and Prod environment.
 They’re in the default project since they have not been transferred into any specific project yet.

-Now you are ready to manage these 2 "employee" databases in your project.Your next task is to add a column named "nickname" to the "employee" table.
+Now you are ready to manage these two "employee" databases in your project.Your next task is to add a column named "nickname" to the "employee" table.

-#### 3-2 Create an SQL issue
+#### 3.2 Create an SQL issue to alter schema

 1. Go to "Employee" project page.
 2. Click **Alter Schema**, you will find an **Alter Schema** dialog box.
 3. Choose **Alter multiple databases**, select **Test > employee, Prod > employee**, and click **Next**.
 4. An issue is created, and you will be navigated to the new issue page.
+On top of *SQL* box, You can find that the issue has a pipeline with two stages - Test and Prod.
+Test stage is active by default.

 ![create-an-issue](/docs/en/get-started/quick-start/create-an-issue.webp)